fmidev/seasonal_forecasting/README.md

 # Statistical seasonal forecasts
 A Python code for producing statistical seasonal forecast experiments in Europe.
+This code reproduces the data and experiments presented in `Kämäräinen, M., P. Uotila, A. Y. Karpechko, O. Hyvärinen, I. Lehtonen, and J. Räisänen, 2019: Statistical Learning Methods as a Basis for Skillful Seasonal Temperature Forecasts in Europe.
+J. Clim., 32, 5363–5379, doi:10.1175/JCLI-D-18-0765.1.`

 ## Dependencies
 The code was developed using Python 3.6 and several external libraries,